 But to get to the bottom of most head odor problems on older boats, you need to look at the plumbing.
 Head odors can easily seep through cheap hoses.
 We conducted a series of tests on two vital hoses— the marine sanitation discharge hose between the head and the holding tank, and the vent hose between the holding tank and the through-hull vent fitting.
 One of my previous blog posts describes some tips for eliminating hose odors.
 And finally, we tested holding tanks and holding tank sensors, those trouble-prone devices that tell us when its time for a pumpout.

 As it turned out, the problem aboard Opal was not due to any specific component but was caused by a design flaw.
 Opal initial came with an onboard treatment system and no holding tank, so the holding tank and associated plumbing was retrofitted by a previous owner.
 The owner located the holding tank vent in the most convenient place, high above the waterline on the hull side nearest the tank.
 The vent location was also upwind of the forward hatch, so that any associate odors not only wafted over the boat at anchor, but also funneled into the v-berth hatch.
 There was no vent filter.
-I plan to install a filter and move the vent further aft, although I’ve also begun looking at composting toilets—which Tech Editor Drew Frye will be exploring in great detail in the July 2021 issue of Practical Sailor.
+I plan to install a filter and move the vent further aft, although I’ve also begun looking at composting toilets—which are, as technical editor Drew Frye, points out actually properly called desiccating heads.

 Too often, sailors accept head odors as an inevitable side-effect of having a holding tank.
 But with a little extra effort you can escape the stink.